18 Unique Sake Sets From Japan & Sake Drinking Guide

 17| Kinran Hana Manreki Sake Set from Japan

 This creative and colorful Sake set was made by ARITA and IMARI ware that are traditional Japanese Pottery makers.

 Pottery production started in Japan in the 17th century and in the middle 17th century, large amounts of ARITA and IMARI ware were exported to Europe, through the Dutch trading post.

-Since then the tradition and techniques of ARITA and IMARI ware have been preserved for over 400 years now.
+Since then the tradition and techniques of ARITA and IMARI ware have been preserved for over 400 years now to make authentic Japanese sake sets.
 While these companies kept the traditions they also motivate young potters to make ambitious and creative new works.